Parenting NI is fully committed to protecting your privacy.

 How long we keep your information

-When you have contacted the helpline, availed of face to face support or attended parenting programmes and workshops your information will be retained for 3 years.
+When you have contacted the Support Line, attended parenting programmes and workshops or availed of parenting support offered by Parenting NI your information will be retained for 3 years.
 However, we are obliged by law to keep information which relates directly to children until the child reaches the age of 21.
 Where there has been a child protection issue, records will be kept for 75 years.
 Once data is no longer required, Parenting NI will dispose of it securely.
 In the case of electronic records, they are deleted permanently, and in the case of paper records, they are treated as confidential waste and arrangements are made for it to be shredded.

 Parenting NI has a mailing list established to send out information by email from time to time on our latest news, upcoming programmes and giving you an opportunity to take part in surveys and consultations.
 Consent is sought from you prior to you being included on this mailing list.
 We renew this consent every 2 years.
 However, you are free to unsubscribe or request to be removed from this list at any time.